-The importance and role of the affective in a child's becoming is clearly expressed in the moments of becoming put forward by Langeveld (19, 42-44).
-According to him, a child enters the world as a biological phenomenon, and he considers this to be the first moment of becoming.
-From this biological phenomenon, the child's helplessness is clearly expressed ("more helpless than any other being"), and Langeveld calls helplessness the second principle of becoming.
-This helplessness directs a strong appeal to the parents who, through loving care, create a safe space for their child by which their child experiences feelings of safety and security.
-This lived experience of safety and security is the third principle of becoming, and lays the foundation of the child's basic security, by which he/she actualizes his/her becoming adult.
-Now, the child will be ready to explore (fourth principle), and through emancipation (fifth principle), to become someone him/herself.
+The importance and role of the affective in a child's becoming is clearly expressed in the aspects of becoming put forward by Langeveld (19, 42-44).
+According to him, a child enters the world as a biological phenomenon and he considers this to be the first moment of becoming.
+From this biological phenomenon, the child's helplessness clearly is expressed ("more helpless than any other being") and Langeveld calls this the second principle of becoming.
+This helplessness directs a strong appeal to the parent who, through loving care, creates a safe space for his child by which he experiences feelings of safety and security.
+This lived-experience of safety and security is the third principle of becoming and lays the foundation of the child's basic security by which he actualizes his becoming adult.
+Now, the child will be ready to explore (fourth principle) and through emancipation (fifth principle) to become someone himself.

-Pretorius (34, 25) indicates that the first three of these principles are "clearly pathically lived experienced by the child".
-The biological moment and the concomitant loving care are lived experienced on a vital-pathic level.
-Also, the feelings of helplessness and security are, for the most part, emotional or affective lived experiences.
-If the affective needs of these three moments are satisfied, then the child is ready to "cognitively explore, go out intellectually to and venture into his/her world (38, 79), i.e., to take a more cognitive attitude toward the world.
+Pretorius [in Afrikaans] (34, 25) indicates that the first three of these are "clearly pathically lived-experienced by the child".
+The biological aspect and the concomitant loving care are lived-experienced on a vital-pathic level.
+Also, the feelings of helplessness and security are, for the most part, emotional or affective lived-experiences.
+If the affective needs of these three aspects are satisfied, then the child is ready to "cognitively explore, go out intellectually to and venture into his world [in Afrikaans] (38, 79), i.e., to take a more cognitive attitude toward the world.

-Although the child actualizes his/her personal becoming affectively, cognitively, and normatively, this remains an "affectively constituted lived experience available to the child for personal actualization, which will take a level elevating course, if he adequately actualizes his potentialities" (28, 69).
+Although the child actualizes his personal becoming affectively, cognitively and normatively, this remains an "affectively constituted lived-experience available to the child for personal actualization which will take a level elevating course if he adequately actualizes his potentialities" [in Afrikaans] (28, 69).

-Although the affective plays a leading role in the child's selfactualization of his/her potentialities, it must only be viewed as one pole of the total event of becoming adult, because "becoming a person and, thus, personal becoming, are inseparably bound to education" (25, 5).
-From this, affective educating is also a task for the parents.
-Essentially, affective educating amounts to the creation of space in which the child is affectively stabilized, and is made ready to participate in his/her world.
-The educative relationship always begins as a strong affectively close connection, and Post (32, 8) even asserts that educating is essentially forming the child's emotional life.
+In spite of the fact that the affective plays a leading role in the child's self-actualization of his potentialities, it must only be viewed as one pole of the total event of becoming adult because "becoming a person and thus also personal becoming are inseparably bound to education" [in Afrikaans] (25, 5).
+From this it is very clear that affective educating also is a task for the parent.
+Essentially, affective educating amounts to the creation of space in which the child is affectively stabilized and is made ready to participate in his world.
+The educative relationship always begins as a strong affectively close connection and Post (32, 8) even asserts that educating essentially is forming the child's emotional life.

-Even though here, the place of the affective life, and affective educating in personal actualization are especially indicated, they should always be seen in interaction with the child's potentialities, and within the total framework of educating.
+Although here the place of the affective life and affective educating in personal actualization are especially indicated, they should always be seen in interaction with all of the child's potentialities and within the total framework of educating.